-Winter is an atmospheric season where better to warm up than these welcoming bars in London with cosy, crackling fires
+In the atmospheric season of winter, where better to warm up than these welcoming bars in London with crackling fires

 The British certainly know how to do a good fireplace.
 Whether in pubs, restaurants or bars in London, crackling fires keep punters toes’ warm – and provide the perfect ambiance for a mug or few of mulled wine.
 Whether you opt for historic pubs like The Spaniards Inn, The Bull and Last or The Star Tavern, or one of the more sophisticated cocktail bars in London, there are plenty of fireplaces to choose from in this town.
 Let’s just say the city’s had a lot of practice in keeping the cold away.